 The visual haiku is a video art form that follows the rules of haiku poetry: three short scenes, each a few seconds in length, that illuminate a moment in time.
 Traditional haiku finds its subject in the human experience of nature, but poets have written haiku about many other topics.

-At Digital Storytelling of the Pacific Northwest, our students will learn how to create their own visual haiku.
+At Girls’ Voices Matter, our students will learn how to create their own visual haiku.
 It’s an easy, fun and endlessly creative way to make lots of beautiful, short videos.

 Using a watercolor I made a few years ago and a couple of scenes of my backyard chickens, I made this haiku video last weekend.
 I used Adobe Premiere Pro to edit and color-correct.

 Girls’ Voices Matter is the daughter of Media Poetry Studio, an arts-based educational program for teen girls that started in 2014.
 Here’s the story of how Media Poetry Studio came to be: